 - Song of Style (Millions of IG followers, so I’m sure she’s doing well based on the Kim K lifestyle)

 Recipe and food blogs are harder to monetize than most niches, but what they lack in users wanting to spend money, they make up for with MASSIVE traffic.

-Blogs like Pinch of Yum pull in multiple MILLIONS of visitors every month, and this is no easy feat in any niche.
+Blogs like Pinch of Yum pull in multiple MILLIONS of visitors every month making her well over $50,000/m in profits.